 - If you are enrolled in optional group variable universal life insurance (GVUL) and/or the Survivor Income Benefit (SIB) plan, and you become completely disabled, you may be eligible for a waiver of premium.
-Contact MetLife directly for GVUL call: 800-746-0124; for SIB call: 800-458-2479. - If you are disabled or unable to work and are in the process of filing a claim or filed a claim for long-term disability (LTD) benefits, you must continue to pay for your medical premiums (maintain continuous coverage) until you are approved for LTD Health Insurance.
+Contact MetLife directly for GVUL call: 800-846-0124; for SIB call: 800-458-2479. - If you are disabled or unable to work and are in the process of filing a claim or filed a claim for long-term disability (LTD) benefits, you must continue to pay for your medical premiums (maintain continuous coverage) until you are approved for LTD Health Insurance.
 LTD Health Insurance benefits begin when you start receiving LTD benefits.
-Failure to maintain continuous coverage will end your eligibility for LTD Health Insurance. - Optional group variable universal life (GVUL) is fully portable.
-You can keep this coverage, at the same group rates, as long as you pay the full premiums after you end employment with the County.
+Failure to maintain continuous coverage will end your eligibility for LTD Health Insurance. - For Optional Group Universal Life (GVUL), if you do not pay your GVUL insurance coverage, MetLife will bill you directly for the full premium.
+If you do not pay, you will be ineligible for coverage.
+You must contact MetLife within 90-days of returning to work to re-enroll for GVUL coverage.